Anderson pulls out OT thriller

 Ingram led the Indians with 19 points.
 For the Bears, Craig led with 23.

-The Tribe improved to 14-3 with their tenth win in a row and have not lost since December.
-They travel to Richmond Thursday evening for a North Central Conference showdown with the 13-4 Red Devils.
+The Tribe improved to 14-3 with their 10th win in a row and has not lost since December.
+The Indians travel to Richmond on Thursday evening for a North Central Conference showdown with the 13-4 Red Devils.